(I may earn a small commission on the products linked to in this post.)

 As someone who has suffered from allergies for years I’ve searched for every advantage in the home.
 I keep a clean house.

 I got rid of all the carpeting in my house and I utilize air-purifying plants.
 These actions have helped but I want to share two other options that will likely help just as much.

 When I was tested for allergies my allergist recommended a number of proactive environmental solutions focused on the home.
-In addition to keeping things clean and getting allergy covers for the bedroom, he mentioned 1) Using high quality HVAC filters and 2) Using a HEPA air purifier.
+He encouraged me to keep my living area clean and to get allergy covers for the bedroom (read this article if you think you have dust mite bites from your bed).
+He also mentioned 1) Using high quality HVAC filters and 2) Using a HEPA air purifier.